 You’ve decided on a custom closet system, which is perfect since you’ll get exactly the dimensions that you need.
 But did you know numerous features inside the closet that are available to further customize making it completely your own?
 You might be surprised by just how many options there are!

-To get you started, here are six features that you can customize our closet designs to create a system that's perfectly suited for you!
+To get you started, here are six features that you can customize to create a organization system that’s perfectly suited for you!

 Custom Closet System Features

 1. An ironing board when you need it.

 2. Tilt-out hampers for tidiness

 #1: An Ironing Board Where You Need It

 An ironing board isn’t just for the laundry room.
 Anyone who has pulled a shirt from the closet only to find an errant wrinkle knows how annoying it is to hustle down the hall and iron it.
 With an ironing board neatly tucked inside the closet, everything that you need is handy.

 The Closet Works has a wall-mounted ironing board that folds down when you need it, and a smaller version that pulls out from a shelf inside the closet.
 When not in use, they’re not obtrusive.
 And you’ll never have to wrestle with setting up an oversized board in a hurry again.